danielbarter/personal-website-code/content/markdown/mix.md

-This is a simulator for Knuth\'s MIX machine from the book [Art of Computer Programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming).
+This is a simulator for Knuth's MIX machine from the book [Art of Computer Programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming).
 We use the identifier 1010 because this machine is slightly different from MIX 1009.
 We encode masks using binary and there is no division or multiplication instructions.
 A detailed readme and instruction list can be found on [github](https://github.com/danielbarter/elm-mix).

 <script src="./js/mix.js"></script>